Silvio Sérafin: Biography

 Sérafin grew up in Tucquegnieux and spent his teenage years as a miner in Lorraine.
-He and his brother Jean were prolific football prospects and were recruited by clubs such as FC Metz, FC Nancy, Stade de Reims, and Valenciennes FC.
+He and his brother Jean were prolific football prospects and were recruited by clubs such as Metz, FC Nancy, Reims, and Valenciennes.
 He joined the club FC Nancy in 1957 at the age of 19.
-He was then loaned to US Forbach and RC Franc-Comtois from 1961 to 1963 before returning to Nancy the latter year.
-However, once the club was relegated into Division 2, he left for Angers SCO of Division 1 in 1964.
-In 1966, he joined Angoulême-Soyaux Charente, where he would play the remainder of his professional career.
+He was then loaned to Forbach and RC Franc-Comtois from 1961 to 1963 before returning to Nancy the latter year.
+However, once the club was relegated into Division 2, he left for Angers of Division 1 in 1964.
+In 1966, he joined Angoulême, where he would play the remainder of his professional career.
 In 1970, the club refused to renew his contract, despite the fact that he wanted to stay.

 In 1970, Sérafin joined SO Châtellerault, which was a part of the French Amateur Football Championship at the time of his signing but was promoted to Division 3 the following year.
 He left the team in 1975.
 After his professional career, he operated a café in Châtellerault for 20 years, while continuing to play amateur football for various teams throughout the 1980s and 90s.

-Silvio Sérafin died in Châtellerault on 19 February 2021 at the age of 82.
+Sérafin died in Châtellerault on 19 February 2021 at the age of 82.